A New Story Most Thursdays

 Fini

-You can find 300 Days of Sun here:
+You can find Bullshit Lit here:

 That’s it for this week’s edition of Thursday Stories.
 More stories are coming your way.
 How will you know when a new story breaks?
 Glad you asked, Friends.
 Read On!
 Drumroll and… Meanwhile, don’t miss any upcoming stories.
 You can stay tuned for all the latest by following the MEF blog: